 The Zio Patch is a new piece of medical equipment, made by iRhythm Technologies Inc. based in San Francisco, USA.
 The Zio Patch has been created to monitor the rhythm of the heart for 2 weeks at a time.
 The patch simply sticks to your chest, over your heart, and can be easily peeled off once you've finished using it.
 People who have worn the patches have found them discrete and comfortable to wear.
 They are waterproof so can be worn in the shower or bath, although swimming should be avoided.
 All the information is analysed by iRhythm's computer systems and a report is sent back to your GP.
 The Zio Patch has already been put through thorough testing in America and the UK.
 It has been approved by the USA Food and Drug Administration Department and awarded a CE mark in Europe for diagnosing atrial fibrillation.
 What would be involved?

 If you choose to participate in the AMALFI study you will be assigned to one of two study groups - one group who will wear the patch and the other who will not.
 This is because sometimes, when we don't know which way of treating patients is best, we need to compare different treatments to find out.
 We put people into groups and give each group a different treatment.
 The results are compared to see if one is better.
 To try to make sure the groups are the same to start with, each patient is put into a group by chance (randomly).
 This means you would have an equal chance of being put in either the group who wears the patch or the group who doesn't.
-Everyone who takes part will receive a letter informing them which group they have been assigned to.
-We will also write to your GP letting them know you are taking part; including a copy of your consent form signature page for their information.

-The first group will also be sent a Zio Patch monitor by post.
+The first group will be sent a Zio Patch monitor by post.
 If you are in this group you will then need to stick the Zio Patch on to your chest over your heart.
 Instructions will come with the patch explaining how to apply it - it is quick and easy to do.
 If required, a video is also available on the study website www.amalfitrial.org showing what the patch looks like and how it can be put on.
 The patch should be worn all the time for 2 complete weeks.
 This may seem a long time but it will provide the most information possible about what your heart is doing in that time.
 If you have any difficulty with this process or need advice on putting the patch on please contact the study team.